3 Best Ways to Backup Your iPhone Messages

 TouchCopy performs this type of backup.

-Method 1: Selectively Backup iPhone Messages Using TouchCopy
+Method 1: Download Text Messages from iPhone Using TouchCopy

-Unlike iTunes/iCloud locked backups, TouchCopy allows you to select exactly what you want to backup and ensures that you can access and view them on your computer once they are saved!
+Unlike iTunes/Apple Devices or iCloud locked backups, TouchCopy lets you choose exactly what to back up.
+It also ensures that you can access and view them on your computer once they are saved!

 Selecting messages in TouchCopy: